solana-labs/solana/docs/src/proposals/ape.md

 === ForkHash ===

-Computing the ForkHash only evalutes the VoteProgram instructions.
+Computing the ForkHash only evaluates the VoteProgram instructions.
 Transactions that include VoteProgram and any non VoteProgram accounts fail immediately and are ignored.

 === BankHash ===

 Computing the BankHash evaluates all the non VoteProgram instructions.
 Transactions that include VoteProgram and any non VoteProgram accounts fail immediately and are ignored.
-The LS computation and finalizing the IsolationProgram::MoveDomains are done at the epoch boundary for the N+1 epoch.
-The BankHash computation must not fall behind the ForkHash by more then 1 epoch or the cluster will halt.
+The LS computation and finalizing the IsolationProgram::MoveDomains are done at the end of the next epoch.
+The BankHash computation must not fall behind the ForkHash by more than 1 epoch or the cluster will halt.

 === VoteProgram::Vote ===